exponential-decay/community-ff-signature-development-repository/CONTRIBUTING.md

 3. *format-name*-droid.xml - optional, a DROID XML formatted signature file
 4. *format-name*-roy.sig - optional, a roy-built profile
 5. *sample-file.ext* - optional, any sample files that can be shared
-6. *specification.txt* - optional, any files that detail the format specification
+6. *specification.ext* - optional, any files that detail the format specification

+A [sample PR](samples/sample_acs-pr) is available as reference.

 ## Where feasible, engage openly with the community